Against Full Scale IQ Fetishism

 Beyond this threshold of about 115IQ, I think intelligence would still be predictive of quality as an intellectual.
 This is because higher levels of general intelligence would enable you to understand concepts faster, reducing the time constraint of creating good output.

-To properly accomplish intellectual quality, an individual must have the following characteristics:
+To properly accomplish intellectual quality, an individual must have the following characteristics besides intelligence:

 Willingness to invest time in research and writing to create good output.